axc580/project-structure/README.md

 - At least one external link
 - A navigational (`nav`) element provides a menu for each section of the résumé

+In general, your document should:

+- follow best practices as specified during lectures
+- be free of spelling errors
+- be free of broken links / broken images

 *Optional*